blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

 4. **Check Notehub Devices** — your Notecard appears within 60 seconds.
 Click it to see `lift_alert.qo` and `lift_summary.qo` events in the Events panel.
 5. **Tune thresholds** — in the Fleet panel, set environment variables (e.g., `high_level_pct: 50.0`) and watch the serial log show the updated values on the next wake.

-For bench-only testing, use compile-time flags to inject synthetic sensor values (see [Bench fault simulation](#bench-fault-simulation) in Section 8).
+For bench-only testing, use compile-time flags to inject synthetic sensor values (see "Bench fault simulation" below in Section 8).

 Two connectivity SKUs cover the full deployment spectrum.
 Stations within LTE coverage use a **Notecard Cell+WiFi (MBGLW)**.
 Truly rural stations beyond reliable cellular reach use a **[Starnote](https://shop.blues.com/products/starnote?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link)** ([datasheet](https://dev.blues.io/datasheets/starnote/starnote-for-skylo/)), which routes telemetry over the Skylo satellite network.
-The firmware is identical for both variants; Notehub configuration is shared, though satellite deployments benefit from wider inbound sync intervals to conserve bundled satellite data — see [Satellite-specific considerations](#satellite-specific-considerations-option-b--starnote) in Section 2.
+The firmware is identical for both variants; Notehub configuration is shared, though satellite deployments benefit from wider inbound sync intervals to conserve bundled satellite data — see [Satellite-specific considerations](#satellite-specific-considerations-option-b-starnote) in Section 2.

 Here is a sample Note this device emits: